the lost israel of the SOVIET far east

 DAY 2/3 - Birobidzhan

-Today we'll move west driving by car along the Trans-Siberian line and head to Jewish Autonomous Oblast, also known as the Soviet Zion or Israel of the Far East, the one and only Autonomous Oblast of the Russian Federation and one of the two official Jewish territories in the world, the other being Israel itself.
+Today we'll move west driving along the Trans-Siberian line and head to the Jewish Autonomous Oblast, also known as the Soviet Zion or Israel of the Far East, the one and only Autonomous Oblast within the Russian Federation.

 Although Judaism as a religion ran counter to the Bolshevik party policy of atheism, Lenin wanted to appease minority groups to gain their support and provide examples of tolerance; Joseph Stalin, who took over from Lenin in 1924, initially continued this policy: with the goal of getting Jews to work to be more productive members of society, the government established Komzet, the committee for the agricultural settlement of Jews.

 The Soviet government dreamed then about the idea of resettling all world Jews to the USSR, in a designated territory where they would be able to pursue a lifestyle socialist in content and national in form: the location that was initially considered in the early 1920s was Crimea, which already had a significant Jewish population, however, an alternative scheme, perceived as more advantageous, was put into practice and, eventually, the settlement of Birobidzhan and the surrounding region were chosen by the Soviet leadership as the site for the new Jewish state: at its height in the late 1940s, the Jewish inhabitants in the region peaked at around 46,000-50,000, around 25% of the entire population.

 We'll spend two full days in the Jewish Autonomous Oblast, codenamed JAO, exploring both the capital Birobidzhan and little traditional settlements scattered around the Taiga.